-Disaggregated by student group and grade, the dropout rate was highest for African American students in Grade 12 (9.6%), followed by Hispanic students in Grade 12 (9.1%) (Table 19 on page 50).
-The lowest rates were for Native American and White students in Grade 7 (0.1% each).
-Dropout rates among student groups remained relatively unchanged from the previous year in Grades 7-11.
-Rates in Grade 12 rose for all student groups, with increases ranging from 0.3 percentage points for Asian/Pacific Islander and White students to 1.4 percentage point for Hispanic students.
+Disaggregated by student group and grade, the dropout rate was highest for African American students in Grade 12 (7.3%), followed by Hispanic students in Grade 12 (6.7%) (Table 19 on page 51).
+The rate was lowest for White students in Grade 7 (0.1%).
+Dropout rates among student groups generally decreased from the previous year in Grades 7-12.
+Rates in Grade 12 fell considerably for all student groups, with decreases ranging from 2.4 percentage points for Hispanic students to 0.5 percentage points for White students.

-Dropout rates generally were much higher in Grades 9 through 12 than in Grades 7 and 8 (Table 19 on page 50).
-Percentage-point differences between dropout rates for White students and those for Hispanic and African American students were greatest at Grade 9 and above.
-The largest difference in dropout rates (7.1 percentage points) was between African American students (9.6%) and White students (2.5%) in Grade 12, followed by the 6.6 percentage-point difference between Hispanic students (9.1%) and White students in Grade 12.
-Across all grade levels, African American and Hispanic students were at least twice as likely to drop out of school as White students.
+Dropout rates generally were much higher in Grades 9 through 12 than in Grades 7 and 8 (Table 19 on page 51).
+Percentage-point differences between dropout rates for White students and those for African American and Hispanic students were greatest at Grade 9 and above.
+The largest difference in dropout rates (5.3 percentage points) was between African American students (7.3%) and White students (2.0%) in Grade 12, followed by the 4.7 percentage-point difference between